Hailing from Singapore, Shawn has been a financial adviser for 5 years. He is also an avid investor all the while, learning from his clients

 If you don’t have the time to monitor the market, find yourself a broker or a fund house/ financial advisers with a good reputation whom you can rely on for investment tips and insights.

 Warning: Though bad advice is better than no advice, do not rely 100% on anyone's advice pertaining to investments.
 Practice using your own judgement.
 Your profit or loss is yours and yours alone, no one will bear any responsibilities for your gains or losses.

-This classic text is annotated to update Graham's timeless wisdom for today's market conditions...
+I highly recommend The Intelligent Investor to anyone who wants to save, whether actively or passively.
+This classic text is annotated to update Graham's timeless wisdom for today's market conditions.